No More Tears (Ozzy Osbourne song)

-"No More Tears" is the fifth song and title track on the 1991 Ozzy Osbourne album of the same name.
-With a running time of 7:23, it is the longest solo song that Osbourne has ever recorded on a studio album.
-It reached number five on the U.S. Mainstream Rock Tracks chart, number 71 on the Billboard Hot 100, number 17 on the Dutch Top 40 chart and number 32 on the UK Singles Chart.
+"No More Tears" is the fifth song and title track on the 1991 Ozzy Osbourne album No More Tears.
+It reached number five on the U.S. Mainstream Rock Tracks chart, number 71 on the Billboard Hot 100, number 16 on the Dutch Top 40 chart and number 32 on the UK Singles Chart.

 Overview

 The song originated from a jam session, according to guitarist Zakk Wylde: "We were just messing around in rehearsals.
 Mike started jamming that on the bass, then Randy started playing drums, and then John started doing that keyboard bit."
 Osbourne considers this song to be "a gift from God", as stated in the Prince of Darkness liner notes.

 A shorter edited version of this song was released to some radio stations, and can be heard on the 1997 compilation album The Ozzman Cometh.
 The full-length version appears on The Essential Ozzy Osbourne.

 Theme

 In the 2002 remaster booklet for the No More Tears album, Osbourne stated that the song was about a serial killer.

-In the September 27, 2018 issue of Weekly Alibi, while texting with music critic August March, Osbourne claimed he wrote the song while in Albuquerque, New Mexico.
+In the 27 September 2018 issue of Weekly Alibi, while texting with music critic August March, Osbourne claimed he wrote the song while in Albuquerque, New Mexico.